-You can also try liquidizing healthy eating ready meals.
-This could last you for 3 or 4 meals at this stage.
+Try liquidizing healthy eating ready meals.
+One ready meal could make 3 or 4 meals.

 You can liquidize many healthy foods that the family are eating.
 You can try liquidizing mild curries, bolognaise, stews and tinned meats.

 It is a good idea to plan ahead before surgery and liquidize left over meals and freeze them.
 Ice cube trays can be useful as each ice cube tray will hold approximately 1 tablespoon of food.
 This helps with portion control and can also save you money.